-The oral final assesses a different set of capacities from a typical 3-hour written final, and has come to be highly valued by the faculty for allowing a more focused and creative opportunity for students to shine in new ways.
-Generally, the exam assesses:
+The oral final assesses a different set of capacities from a typical 3-hour written final and has come to be highly valued by the faculty for allowing a more focused and creative opportunity for students to shine.
+The exam assesses:

 - breadth of reading throughout the semester

 - understanding of different text types (philosophical dialogue, epic, tragedy, lyric poetry, medical treatise)

 - ability to synthesize new ideas